nsmryan/nsmryan.github.io/posts/2018-12-31-Awesome-C-Libraries.markdown

   is all achieved with fat pointers.
 I think this library is more of an experiement than a method for writing production C code, but it is at least interesting to look over and understand.

+  * [Cedux](https://github.com/JSchaenzle/cedux) is an implementation of a React-like system in C. The idea is to have an application state that is not modified directly, but only through messages which contain information used to modify the state through a set of registered functions.
+Its another example of a place where we have a concept not usually seen in C. I don't know how it would place out in practice, but I could imagine certain situations where it could be useful.

   * [COS](https://github.com/CObjectSystem/COS), the C Object System.
 This is another library for adding features to C that seem out of its reach, like polymorphism and an OOP system like CLOS (from Common Lisp).
 This one is actually intended to be used for real programming, and in particular it was developed for some style of scientific computing.